YinJC/uk-tex-faq/FAQ-misschar.md

----
-layout: page
-title: Where have my characters gone?
+# Where have my characters gone?
----

 You've typed some apparently reasonable text and processed it, but the result contains no sign of some of the characters you typed.
 A likely